aquaproj/aquaproj.github.io/docs/comparison/asdf.md

 * Install tool with Shell Script
 * Manage the plugin list in https://github.com/asdf-vm/asdf-plugins

-aqua Registry
+clivm Registry

 * Manage multiple tools in a Registry
 * Registry is YAML
 * There is a Registry named `Standard Registry`
 * Install Process is restricted and exteranl commands aren't available

-Due to the restriction, aqua can't support some tools.
+Due to the restriction, clivm can't support some tools.
-But aqua Registry Configuration is simple due to this restriction.
+But clivm Registry Configuration is simple due to this restriction.
 You don't have to write shell scripts.

 ### Security

 asdf Plugin executes shell scripts, so there is a security concern. asdf has a [Security Policy](https://github.com/asdf-vm/asdf-plugins#security), but it is difficult to prevent malicious code from being executed mechanically.

-aqua doesn't execute the external commands, so it is safe.
+clivm doesn't execute the external commands, so it is safe.

 ### Maintainability, readability, and ownership